icerpc/icerpc-docs/pages/docs/icerpc-core/dispatch/incoming-request.md

 ## Request payload

-The payload of an incoming request is a stream of bytes that represents the argument(s) of an operation.
+The payload of an incoming request is a stream of bytes.
+It typically represents the argument(s) of an operation.
 As far as the IceRPC core is concerned, the number of bytes in this stream is unknown.

 ## Request features